 Other L.A. stage credits include the comedies "Just Men," "Parental Discretion" and "Three Grooms and a Bride," which all enjoyed long, well-reviewed runs.
 Gary’s family drama "Curtain Call" premiered at Carmel, CA's Pacific Repertory Theatre, after winning the PacRep’s national Hyperion Playwriting Competition.

 In addition, his family dramedy "To My Children's Father," was selected by Monterey, CA's Paper Wing Theatre Company to premiere in their 2018 "5th Annual Play Reading Series."
 Gary's latest play, "Dinner at the Harbor Reef," a drama "based on fact, rumor and Hollywood," debuted in a staged reading in 2019 at Beverly Hills' Theatre 40.

 Gary's first novel, the romantic comedy The Last Birthday Party, was published August 2021 by Hadleigh House.
 It won a 2022 IBPA Benjamin Franklin award for Excellence in Fiction.
-His second novel, the family drama The Mother I Never Had, will be published October 2022.
+His second novel, the family drama The Mother I Never Had, was published October 2022.
 It was named one of the "Must-Read Books of Fall 2022" by Town & Country Magazine.
 He recently completed his latest novel, the period college rom-com, Please Come to Boston.

 Gary has also been a regular contributing film reviewer and arts feature writer for the Los Angeles Times since 2007.